nzbin/magnify/README.md

     },
     beforeChange: function(index){
       // Will fire before image is changed
-      // The arguments is the index of image group
+      // The arguments is the current image index of image group },
-    },
     changed: function(index){
       // Will fire after image is changed
-      // The arguments is the index of image group
+      // The arguments is the next image index of image group }
-    }
   }
 });